 to the TabBarRenderer.

-renderData: Partial<SideBarRenderData>[]Reveal the tab with the given index by moving it into the non-overflowing tabBar section if necessary.
+OptionalrenderData: Partial<SideBarRenderData>[]Reveal the tab with the given index by moving it into the non-overflowing tabBar section if necessary.

 Show the widget and make it visible to its parent widget.

-This causes the isHidden property to be false
+This causes the isHidden property to be false.

 If the widget is not explicitly hidden, this is a no-op.